PavelLaptev/css-houdini-squircle/README.md

 In order to test the script locally:

 1. you need to run `npm run dev` in the root folder.
 It will start the NextJS app.
-2. Then you need to run `npm run watch:build` in the `lib` folder.
+2. Then you need to run `npm run watch:lib-build`.
 It will start the watcher for the script.
-It will build the script every time you change it and create `squircle.min.js` file in the `lib` folder and in the `public` folder of the NextJS app.
+It will build the script every time you change it and create `squircle.min.js` file in the `root` folder and in the `public` folder of the NextJS app.
 3. In the `index.tsx` file of the NextJS app, you can uncomment the line with [test section](https://github.com/PavelLaptev/squircle-houdini-css/blob/70f81510d45185e3946ec2cbec3cd4ab6495224b/src/pages/index.tsx#L57) un comment other in order to ease the development process.

 ---